Halabdali/fetchingURLs/README.md

 # fetchingURLs

-example file: reading the realesed date and episode number from the website output image shows the result
+example file: reading the realesed date and episode number from the website and the output image shows the result